Neighborhoods · Parkland · All Parkland subdivisions

 ~2,000 – 2,800 sq ft · 3–4 bedrooms

 The "I'm in Watercrest and my accountant didn't faint" tier.
-Full community access, same gate, same schools, same Pier House clubhouse.
+Full community access, same gate, same Pier House clubhouse.
 Just with a slightly more reasonable mortgage.

 The Neighbors: Not a Sleepy Retiree Enclave (Sorry, Retirees)